sheel-gandhi/kickstarter-analysis/README.md

 ## Overview of Project

 Playwriter Louise is looking to start a crowd funding campaign to fund her upcoming play “Fever” with a goal of $10000.
 She wants our assistance to make her campaign successful by analysing information on how different campaigns performed based on the campaign data provided.
-We will be sorting and filtering the data, preparing various Pivot tables with different combinations, and visualising them with charts
+We will be sorting and filtering the data, preparing various Pivot tables with different combinations, and visualising them with charts.
+Below points will provide detailed overview

+* **Import data into a table for analysis.**
+* **Apply filters, conditional formatting, and formulas.**
+* **Generate and interpret pivot tables.**
+* **Calculate summary statistics such as measures of central tendency, standard deviation, and variance.**
+* **Characterize data to identify outliers in datasets.**
+* **Perform an Excel analysis with visualizations.**
+* **Interpret common Excel visualizations.**

 ## Purpose